Explore the real lives of people who went beyond the call of duty and add your own heroes and heroines to the Museum's archives.

 Join us on Summer Bank Sunday & Monday for our new craft, gifts and fresh produce fair!
 Sample Yorkshire Produce as you visit our stands.

 Curious to learn more about your family heritage?
 Book a place on our FREE Family History Workshops and find out more about your ancestry.

 On the 1st day of every month we will be holding a NEW Donation Day where members of the public can come along with objects that they want to donate to the Museum.

-"Mining the Musical Seam : 'Note' Worthy Heroes" is a series of short performances and mini-workshops which will facilitate the musical exploration of the real and extraordinary stories of the heroes and heroines of coal mining.
+"Mining the Musical Seam : 'Note' Worthy Heroes" is a series of short interactive performances and mini-workshops which invite visitors to join in the musical exploration of ordinary people in coal mining.

 Come along and see classic cars from members of The North of England Classic and Pre-War Automobiles (NECPWA) Club

 Browse for quality products at Fox & Moon Vintage Antique Fair

 As part of Wakefield Lit Fest we are offering your pupils a fantastic opportunity to work with Wakefield-based performance poet Matt Abbott.
 Matt will inspire pupils to explore poetic techniques and write poems in response to our special exhibition, Heroes and Heroines.